koenrane/KR-new-site/content/My research.md

 # Steering vectors

-Subtitle: January 2023 through the present
+Subtitle: January 2023 through November 2024

 In 2023, I popularized _steering vectors_[^steering] as a cheap way to control model outputs at inference time.
 I first discovered the [cheese vector](/understanding-and-controlling-a-maze-solving-policy-network#subtract-the-cheese-vector-subtract-the-cheese-seeking) in a maze-solving RL environment: